Nereidos/nereidos.github.io/_posts/2021-12-20-Using-DD-and-Scrub-in-Linux-Terminal.md

 ## Using the DD command in Terminal
 ### Write Image Files
-"The basic use of the dd command is rather easy because it takes just two arguments: if= to specify the input file and of= to specify the output file.
+"The basic use of the dd command is rather easy because it takes just two arguments: if= to specify the input file and of= to specify the output file."
 [Source](https://linoxide.com/linux-dd-command-create-1gb-file/)
 ```
  dd if=<source file name> of=<target file name> [Options]
 ```